 Audit-proof archiving refers to the verifiability of the procedure used.
 Verified is:

-• the user organization
+- the user organization

-• the safe operation and process
+- the safe operation and process

-• the proper use
+- the proper use

-• proof of procedural documentation
+- proof of procedural documentation

 You can find detailed information about the requirements HERE.

 GoBD /KassenSichV stipulate that Z1, Z2 and Z3 access to POS data must be guaranteed.
 Z1 and Z2 refer to access in that an auditor of the financial authorities is shown the data in the system or is allowed to retrieve it himself.
 Z3 refers to the transfer of data, e.g. on a USB stick.
 This means that not only audit-proof archiving, but also data retrieval must be ensured at the same time.
-There are also specifications for this data format: DSFinV-K. The DSFinV-K export enables auditors to perform a uniform evaluation with tools such as IDEA.
+There are also specifications for this data format: DSFinV-K. The DSFinV-K export enables auditors to carry out a standardized evaluation with tools such as IDEA.

 In addition to the technical requirements, there must be process documentation that makes it possible to trace exactly where and how the POS data moves in the system.
 The path from the receipt to the FI document and vice versa must be clearly visible through this document!